 Our digital transformation products and services are provided through two reporting segments: Document Management and Document Conversion.
-Our Document Management segment, which includes the CEO Imaging Systems, Inc. ("CEO Image") asset acquisition in April 2020, consists primarily of solutions involving our software platform, allowing customers to capture and manage their documents across operations such as scanned hard-copy documents and digital documents including those from Microsoft Office 365, digital images, audio, video and emails.
+Our Document Management segment, which includes the Yellow Folder, LLC ("Yellow Folder") asset acquisition in April 2022 and the CEO Imaging Systems, Inc. ("CEO Image") asset acquisition in April 2020, consists primarily of solutions involving our software platform, allowing customers to capture and manage their documents across operations such as scanned hard-copy documents and digital documents including those from Microsoft Office 365, digital images, audio, video and emails.
 Our Document Conversion segment, which includes and primarily consists of the Graphic Sciences acquisition, provides assistance to customers as a part of their overall document strategy to convert documents from one medium to another, predominantly paper to digital, including migration to our software solutions, as well as long-term storage and retrieval services.
 Our solutions create value for customers by making it easy to connect business-critical documents to the people who need them by making those documents easy to find and access, while also being secure and compliant with the customers' audit requirements.
 Solutions are sold both directly to end-users and through resellers.